Sujithra24/Project/README.md

 Why Bootstrap is Used

-Bootstrap is used in this project to:
+📱Bootstrap is used in this project to:
 .Make the form responsive, so it looks good on desktop, tablet, and mobile.
 .Provide modern styling without writing a lot of custom CSS.
-.Use prebuilt components like buttons, form fields, and alerts for a clean design.
+🧩Use prebuilt components like buttons, form fields, and alerts for a clean design.
-.Save development time while keeping the layout professional.
+⏱️Save development time while keeping the layout professional.

 What this Project Does
 Displays a registration form for the user to fill:

-First Name
+👤First Name
-Last Name
+👤Last Name
-Gender
+⚧Gender
-Phone Number
+📞Phone Number
-Email
+✉️Email
-Password
+🔒Password

 When submitted:
-.Validates the input using JavaScript and PHP.
+✅Validates the input using JavaScript and PHP.
-.Hashes the password for security.
+🔑Hashes the password for security.
-.Stores all information in a MySQL database (XAMPP).
+💾Stores all information in a MySQL database (XAMPP).
-.The form disappears after successful registration, showing a success message.
+✅The form disappears after successful registration, showing a success message.

 How it Works:
 1. Front-end (HTML + CSS + Bootstrap + JS)